gwillz/metalsmith-webpack/README.md

 (although only after the 'output chunks' feature is written, currently the output files rely on the `pattern` field too.)

 ### The `output` field

 The `output` field is irrelevant, considering files are written by Metalsmith and not Webpack.
 Instead, this plugin will only write files that match the `pattern` field.

+This means any the output files are also reliant on the 'pattern' field.
-This means any additional output files, like `.map` or `manifest.json` or `.html` files will be lost.
-In future, this can resolved by instead using the stats.chunks output from Webpack instead.
+Additional output files, like `.map`, `manifest.json`, `.html` or vendor and async files will be lost.

+In future, this can resolved by instead using the `stats.chunks` output from Webpack instead.

 ## Usage